papermoonio/polkadot-ecosystem-docs-draft/docs/paseo-testnet/onboarding.md

     --port 30343 \
     --rpc-port 9977
     ```
-    !!!warning
-        Replace `--alice` with your own securely generated and managed session keys.
-Using predefined keys poses security risks.

     !!!note
         For more information on the available command-line arguments you can provide to your collator node, execute the following command: